To some, air conditioners are an absolute necessity today, yet very few people know how to fix overcharged AC.

-Turn on the car and put it into park.
+Please turn on the car and put it in the park.
 Then activate the emergency brake.
 Power up the AC and use your pressure gauge to connect to the low side of the compressor.

 03. What causes the compressor to ice up?

 Too much or not enough refrigerant causes an icy build-up while simultaneously destroying the compressor.